AlgarDude/class_configs/README.md

 NEC is now an experimental config in the main branch.

-SHM is now in beta for full integration.
+SHM is now fully integrated.

 ENC is now fully integrated (as the "Modern Era" mode).